 Questions and Answers for Lee College Faculty

 Blackboard is a company that develops Learning Management Systems.
-WebCT is a product that falls under Blackboard.
 It is a self-contained place to present material to students.
-WebCT can be used in a variety of manners, i.e. online or hybrid instruction, to enhance a traditional class, as a community for users such as the drafting community or the nursing community, honor societies, or Faculty Learning Communities to post information relevant to all its members.
+Blackboard can be used in a variety of manners (e.g., online or hybrid instruction), to enhance a traditional class, as a community for users such as the drafting community or the nursing community, honor societies, or Faculty Learning Communities to post information relevant to all its members.
 The advantage of using such a system is that it is self-contained and therefore sensitive information is not accessible to unauthorized users.

-2. How do I get a class setup in WebCT?
+2. How do I get a class set up in Blackboard?

-3. Who do I contact for instructional design questions?
+3. Whom do I contact for instructional design questions?

-At this time, Paula Lee will be the one to contact for instructional design questions for Lee College.
-Please contact her at firstname.lastname@example.org or 281.425.6285.
-She will help you with the best practices in the layout and presentation of the material to the students.
+or call 281.425.6285.
+She will help you with the best practices in the layout and presentation of the material for the students.

-4. Who do I call when things don’t work in WebCT?
+4. Whom do I call when things don’t work in Blackboard?

-WebCT gives instructors a container for their course material.
-Some of the features inside WebCT include Discussion boards, blogs and journals, ability to create assignments and assessments, web links, modules, a home page where information (such as the course syllabus) can be posted with which students will always have access.
+Blackboard gives instructors a container for their course material.
+Some of the features inside Blackboard are discussion boards, blogs and journals, the ability to create assignments and assessments, web links, modules, a home page where information (such as the course syllabus) can be posted with which students will always have access.
 There is also a grade book feature that you can utilize and that students can follow their progress.
 Another feature is SafeAssign, which is an anti-plagiarism program.

 8. What about training?

-9. Is there any training or orientation for students?
+9. Is training or orientation available for students?

 Yes.
-There is an Online Student Orientation WebCT class that anyone can view.
-It has general information about WebCT and what students need to check on their computer before they start using WebCT.
-It also has videos/text about how to use the features in WebCT.
-Faculty is also welcome to view the information as it shows them WebCT from the student point of view.
+There is an Online Student Orientation Blackboard class that anyone can view.
+It has general information about Blackboard and what students need to check on their computer before they start using Blackboard.
+It also has videos/text about how to use the features in Blackboard.
+Faculty is also welcome to view the information as it shows them Blackboard from the student point of view.
 Please use the following information to log into the orientation: